mcmtroffaes/homepage/2013/08/21/everything_is_a_function.rst

 * A function can be polymorphic through type variables in their type signature.

 * For now, ``main`` returns magic blob.
-  For the time being, we will use ``print`` and be happy in our ignorance.
+  For the time being, we will use ``print`` to blobify our final result, and be happy in our ignorance.

 ..
 [1] Actually, the type signature is ``(+) :: Num a => a -> a -> a``
        but let us not get ahead of ourselves.